8400TheHealthNetwork/HebSafeHarbor/README.md

 -----

-HebSpaCy is an open-source project developed by [8400 The Health Network](https://www.8400thn.org/).
+HebSafeHarbor is an open-source project developed by [8400 The Health Network](https://www.8400thn.org/).